 "Jerry is the best app ever.
 I entered basic information about myself (took less than 2 minutes) and Jerry did the rest.
 They were able to find insurance with the exact coverage I had before Jerry at a much cheaper rate.
 My monthly payment went from $110/ month to $58/month.
 I literally did nothing!"—Satisfied Jerry user

-Liability insurance is required in Mississippi.
+Mississippi requires drivers to carry liability insurance.
 Other forms of insurance, such as collision and comprehensive insurance, are not required but can be added to your policy.

 What are the minimum requirements for auto insurance in Mississippi?

-In Mississippi, you are required to carry liability insurance consisting of $25,000 worth of coverage for bodily injury per person, $50,000 worth of coverage for bodily injury per accident, and $25,000 worth of coverage forproperty damage.
+In Mississippi, you are required to carry liability insurance consisting of $25,000 worth of coverage for bodily injury per person, $50,000 worth of coverage for bodily injury per accident, and $25,000 worth of coverage for property damage.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.

 Annie switched to Nationwide